intelops/website/content/english/learning-center/8-internal-guidelines/Learn-Nextjs/authentication-authorization/ory-overview/_index.md

 ---
-title: "Unlocking Secure Access: Exploring ORY Authenticators and their Role in Modern Authentication"
+title: "Exploring ORY Auth"
 date: 2023-05-23
 draft: false
 # description
 description: Learn Authentication
-weight: 3
+weight: 1
 ---

 Recent studies show that cyber attacks have been rated fifth from the top as a risk in the recent years.
 Did you know that there is a hacker attack every 38 seconds?
 Strong authentication measures can significantly reduce the risk of cyber attacks which can enhance the overall cybersecurity.